ki3ani/resume-markdown/README.md

 ## Professional Experience

 ### Tengeza Studios
-- Backend and Cloud Team Member | March 2020 - Present
+- Backend and Cloud Team Member | May 2020 - Present
   - Spearheaded the migration of systems to AWS cloud, resulting in a 30% reduction in operational costs and improved system scalability.
   - Collaborated with cross-functional teams to develop and deploy Node.js applications, ensuring optimal performance and efficiency.
   - Conducted thorough troubleshooting and resolution of technical issues, ensuring minimal downtime and high availability.

+### Farasi Lane Primary School (Internship)
+- Technical Support Engineer | March 2020 - May 2020
+  - Provided technical support and assistance with resolving common IT issues, such as network connectivity problems, software installations, and hardware malfunctions.

 ### Gakim Digital (Co-Founder)
 - Cloud Product Developer | March 2023 - Present